Joe8Bit/fuzzur/README.md

 ## Usage

-Using the fuzzer is simple, in it's most basic forum it can be used thusly.
+Using the fuzzer is simple, in it's most basic form it can be used thusly.

 ```javascript
 var test = require('tap').test,